 - Write a concise and informative document based on a critical literature review.

 - Learn basic aspects of neurotransmitter, neurochemical pharmacology, and pharmacokinetic dynamic mechanisms.

 - Become familiar with criteria used for translating experimental information into clinical applications.

 This course enables students to conduct independent research in a chosen area of interest within the field of psychiatry.
 Students are encouraged to design their independent study electives around their individual interests.
 Examples of research areas include but are not limited to: epidemiology of major psychiatric disorders, outpatient management of cognitive disorders, outpatient behavioral treatment of anxiety disorders, behavioral techniques in the management of general medical disease, and outpatient substance abuse disorders and their management.
 Dr. Rosenstock is available to assist students with designing their elective and identifying a mentor within the Department of Psychiatry for their project.

 Objectives for independent research electives will be determined by the student in consultation with the Director of Medical Student Education and their mentor(s).

 The elective in Behavioral Medicine offers students a four- or eight-week rotation that provides students with a strong foundation in the theory and practical applications of clinical behavioral medicine across the life span.
-Clinical experiences allow students to observe and/or participate in assessments and interventions at Western Psychiatric Institute and Clinic.
+Clinical experiences allow students to observe and/or participate in assessments and interventions at the UPMC Western Psychiatric Hospital.
 Students also benefit from guided reading assignments and discussions with faculty to help them critically evaluate behavioral medicine literature in their specific area of interest.
-Students are required to obtain prior permission from Dr. Marsha Marcus in order to register for this elective.
+Students are required to obtain prior permission from Dr. Michele Levine in order to register for this elective.